-Long term emotional abuse, can cause brain damage, shrinking our hippocampus, so we not only feel like we are losing our memories due to the narcissists gaslighting, but also because the part of our brain responsible for our memories, it also grows our amygdala, which is responsible for our emotional responses such as fear, anxiety, and aggression, when living in fear, stress, we are going to become hyper-vigilant, becoming extremely sensitive to our environment, often becoming more emotional in situations we might in other situations be able to step away from and look at the bigger picture.
+Long term emotional abuse, can cause brain damage, shrinking our hippocampus, so we not only feel like we are losing our memories due to the narcissists gaslighting, but also because it’s shrunk the part of our brain responsible for our memories.
+It can also grow our amygdala, which is responsible for our emotional responses such as fear and anxiety, when living in fear and stress, we are going to become hyper-vigilant, becoming extremely sensitive to our environment, often becoming more emotional in situations we might in other situations be able to step away from and look at the bigger picture.

 Needing validation and reassurance.